jmydde/jamesm.blog/content/ai/tools.md

 - [Soundraw](https://soundraw.io/) - royalty-free AI generated music
 - [WavTool](https://wavtool.com/) - make high-quality music with an AI assistant in the browser, for free

-### Productivity
-- [Bardeen](https://www.bardeen.ai/) - mission is to help people leverage technology, do more of what they love, and stay in the flow

 ### Prompt Engineering
 - [Borriss](https://borriss.gumroad.com/)
   - [The Advanced Prompt Writer Tool](https://borriss.gumroad.com/l/APW/) - write complex prompts in seconds